 The goal of our selection process is to identify applicants who are most likely to contribute to Berkeley’s intellectual and cultural community and, ultimately, to the State of California, the nation, and the world.

-- Learn more about Freshman requirements and Holistic Review
+- Learn more about first-year requirements and Holistic Review

 - Learn more about Transfer requirements and Comprehensive Review